Electric Vehicle Chargers

 Only occupy a charging spot while your car is being charged.
 As soon as the charging session is completed (either when your battery is full or when you have adequate range to comfortably reach your destination) be prepared to unplug and move your car as soon as possible, making way for a fellow plug-in driver.
 Many charging networks and car apps can be set to notify you by email or text when your charging session is completed.

-It's Okay to Ask for a Charge
+It's okay to ask for a charge

 If a charging spot you needed is being used, and you are able to park next to a car that is currently charging, it's perfectly fine to leave a note asking the owner to plug your car in after his or her session is complete.
 If you have receive such a note, honor the request.
 If the charging session requires a fee, you are obviously not obligated to activate the charging session (and incur a fee) although that kind gesture will likely be returned someday.
 As with any note left on a windshield, it's advisable to include your name and cell phone number so you can be contacted.